-Tonight as we were driving home from school Albie was telling me all about Guy Fawkes, he said “Guy Fawkes wasn’t very nice because he wanted to blow up the King Charles but now we burn Guy instead”.
-Not bad for a 4 year old, I’m sure he will get a little more accuracy in his story-telling as he gets older.
+Tonight as we were driving home from school Albie was telling me all about Guy Fawkes, he said: “Guy Fawkes wasn’t very nice because he wanted to blow up King Charles but now we burn Guy instead”.
+Not bad for a 4-year-old, I’m sure he will get a little more accuracy in his story-telling as he gets older.

-This lead me to question how much we all know about Bonfire Night so I thought I would share a few fun facts with you;
+This leads me to question how much we all know about Bonfire Night so I thought I would share a few fun facts with you;

 - It’s also named Guy Fawkes Night after the most famous member of a group of conspirators whose plot to blow up the Houses of Parliament on November 5th, 1605 was foiled.